Maybe your sister’s husband was picked up in San Bernardino a few hours ago by the police and they plan to transfer him to an immigration jail.

 Mandatory Detention – Your Relative May Not Be Entitled To Bond

 There are no guarantees that a particular individual will be released on an immigration bond.
+This is why new rules allowing a family to obtain a lawyer for the limited purpose of bond representation is important to keep your family intact,

 What Happens At Immigration Court Bond Hearings?